willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 Note: Microsoft is investigating a potential software/driver interoperability issue which may result in the "Code 43" error above, after putting your PC to sleep or into hibernation mode.
 The workaround is to unplug and replug your headset's USB cable.
 This issue affects a small number of PCs, and is expected to be resolved in a future update to the Mixed Reality headset driver.

-### My headset causes my PC to generate a Bug Check (blue screen) when I put my PC to sleep or when it is in hibernation mode
+### My headset causes my PC to generate a Bug Check (blue screen) when I put my PC to sleep or when it is in hibernation mode.

 Microsoft is investigating a potential software/driver interoperability issue which may result in a small number of PCs potentially generating a "9F" Bug Check (blue screen) when the PC is put to sleep or into hibernation mode with the headset attached.
 This issue is expected to be resolved in a future update to the Mixed Reality headset driver.

-### The headset driver did not install automatically when I plugged in the headset
+### The headset driver did not install automatically when I plugged in the headset.

 On new PCs, or PCs with a newly installed copy of Windows 10, the headset driver could be queued behind other Windows updates and may not install immediately (note that if you have an "N"-edition of Windows, you will need to switch to a regular edition of Windows 10 to use Windows Mixed Reality).
 To install it manually: